BGsalade/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo ' "(Ôo)'\' -this is a script that displays a confused smiley cat /etc/passwd - Displays the content of file /etc/passwd cat etc/passwd /etc/hosts -display the content of both /etc/passwd and /etc/hosts tail /etc/passwd - displays the lst 10 lines of /etc/passwd
+echo ' "(Ôo)'\' -this is a script that displays a confused smiley cat /etc/passwd - Displays the content of file /etc/passwd cat etc/passwd /etc/hosts -display the content of both /etc/passwd and /etc/hosts tail /etc/passwd - displays the last 10 lines of /etc/passwd head /etc/passwd - displays the first 10 lines of /etc/passwd